bertilmuth/being/README.md

 }
 ```
 ## Aggregate behavior (event sourced)
-The aggregate behavior is the heart of Being.
+The aggregate behavior defines how the service reacts to incoming messages.

 The `createAggregateRoot()` creates the initial instance of the aggregate root,
 before any messages have been processed.